 If you’re not in the mood for Fettuccine Alfredo when you visit the restaurant, Alfredo alla Scrofa has a handsome menu offering a broad range of Roman cuisine – and much more.
 From steamed and deep fried artichokes in the winter, to the freshest seasonal fish, as well as other pasta dishes, grilled and seared meat dishes and salads, risotto and charcuterie plates – there’s a lot to choose from to suit a varied dining party.

-Amongst the new dishes that I tried, designed by chef Moglioni, I really enjoyed these delicate ravioli filled with pesto and served with French beans, grated bottarga and rice crackers.
+Amongst the new dishes that I tried, designed by chef Moglioni, I really enjoyed the delicate ravioli filled with pesto and served with French beans, grated bottarga and rice crackers.

 Moving onto the second course menu, this tasty meat-based dish combined pork sirloin with crisped pork rind and a mix of beans.

-I also tried this delicious dessert, a mango semifreddo on a vanilla biscuit, with dark chocolate and passion fruit cream.
+I also tried a delicious dessert, a mango semifreddo on a vanilla biscuit, with dark chocolate and passion fruit cream.
 Just the right balance between tangy and sweet!

 It is a real work of art and deserves to be followed by Alfredo’s very own artichoke and blood orange amaro – simply excellent.